 The Story of Mauterndorf Castle (Burg Mauterndorf)

 The ancient Roman road through the Alps was established as early as the fourth century AD.
 This route ran from Italy to the city of Salzburg.
-Along the way, in the Mauterndorf area, a toll station was set up in the 11th century to collect taxes from everyone who used this road.
-The fortified castle was only built in the 13th century under the order of the Archbishop of Salzburg.
+Along the way, in the Mauterndorf area, officials set up a toll station in the 11th century to collect taxes from everyone who used this road.
+The Archbishop of Salzburg later ordered the construction of the fortified castle in the 13th century.
 Its main purpose was for defense, but at a certain point, due to its large size, it also served as the archbishop’s summer residence.

 Until the beginning of the 19th century, the castle was owned by the archbishops and served as an administrative center for regional religious affairs.
 It then passed into state ownership and remained quite neglected for almost 100 years.
 In 1894, the castle came into the hands of a man named Dr. Hermann von Epenstein (a Jewish man who converted to Christianity), who took care to restore and rehabilitate it.
-The castle continued to pass between different owners until it was purchased by the government of Salzburgerland in 1968.
-The castle was restored again in the second half of the 20th century and today serves as an important heritage site and historical museum.
+The castle continued to pass between different owners until the government of Salzburgerland purchased it in 1968.
+Restoration work revived the castle in the second half of the 20th century, and today it serves as an important heritage site and historical museum.

 During a visit to the castle, you can tour the various rooms and imagine what life was like for the upper class and nobles in the Middle Ages.
-On the tour, you can see the living and reception rooms, the dining hall where lavish meals were held, the barn and cellars where grain was stored, and the chapel for the castle’s residents.
+On the tour, you explore the living and reception rooms, visit the dining hall where lavish meals took place, and see the barn and cellars where grain was stored, as well as the chapel for the castle’s residents.
 In addition, you can see the toll station where travelers on the road came to pay their passage fees.

 One of the most beautiful parts of the castle is the watch and defense tower, which rises to a height of 44 meters.
 You can climb the tower and look out over the entire impressive area.
 The climb to the tower is included in the price of the castle entrance ticket.